Greg4cr/sbse-sigsoft-standard/README.md

 ## General Quality Criteria

-The most valuable quality criteria for optimization studies in SE include soundess, credibility, reliability, replicability, reproducibility, rigor, and usefulness (see **Glossary**).
+The most valuable quality criteria for optimization studies in SE include reliability, replicability, reproducibility, rigor, and usefulness (see **Glossary**).

 ## Examples of Acceptable Deviations